matthiasn/clojure-system-book/manuscript/TwitterClient-TwitterClient.md

 ["{\"text\"" ":\"foo\"}\n{\"text\":" "\"bar\"}" "{\"baz\":42}" "{\"bla\":42}"])
 ~~~

-Then we should see that the invalid one is logged and the other two are returned (the final one at that point still in the buffer):
+Then we should see that the invalid one is logged and the other two are returned (the final one at that point still being in the buffer):

 {line-numbers=off,lang=text}
 ~~~